 For instance, black men are significantly more likely to be stopped and questioned by the police and subsequently arrested, and far more likely to receive a harsher sentence in comparison to white men.
 This is also true for black women, who are four times more likely than white women to be sentenced to prison and for a longer term.
 Research also supports the fact that black men are twice as likely to be sentenced to death for capital crimes in comparison to white males.

-However, as noted earlier, these biases can essentially be unlearned, since the neuroscience findings to date, although still in its relative infancy, suggest that with the right training and professional help, we can reprogram our unconscious biases.
+However, as noted earlier, these biases can essentially be unlearned, since the neuroscience findings to date, although still in their relative infancy, suggest that with the right training and professional help, we can reprogram our unconscious biases.